-At that stage there is not really a great deal of dust existing.
+At this stage there is not really a great deal of dust existing.
 There is however always a small amount as that is simply the nature of the cat litter ingredients.

-As soon as it comes to transport though, then the bags have to be handled, so as they can be taken to the various destinations where they will eventually be sold to the general public.
+As soon as it comes to transport though, then the bags have to be handled, so as they can be taken to the various destinations where it’ll be sold to the general public.

-The main problem though is that it is very often quite roughly handled as they are moved on to pallets or other types of storage containers.
+The main problem though is that it is often roughly handled as they are moved on to pallets or other types of storage containers.